aristanetworks/atd-public/labguides/source/media-bgp.rst

             router bgp 2
               router-id 10.127.255.4

+            leaf4(config)#configure
+            leaf4(config)#router bgp 2
+            leaf4(config-router-bgp)#router-id 10.127.255.4

       .. note::
-       The process for BGP is also the autonomous-system number the router is associated too and is globally significant.
-These values should not be chosen randomly and should be part of a larger design scheme for the environment
+       The process number for BGP corresponds to the autonomous-system number (ASN) the router is associated with and is globally significant.
+These values should not be chosen randomly and should be part of a larger design scheme for the environment.

-   2. BGP neighbours are normally specified so only the desired neighbors create a session with.
-A TCP connection is established between the two peers (port 179) in which the routing information can be securely transported between them
+   2. BGP neighbours are explicitly defined so only the desired neighbors create a session with.
+A TCP connection is established between the two peers (using port 179) in which the routing information can be securely transported between the peers.

         .. code-block:: text